Drawing from life

 Another thing to note above is to move the drawing around especially when working on curves to get your hand at the centre of the circle or curve you are trying to draw.

-On of the many challenges in drawing man made things is the gradual change of tone over an essentially flat areas like the sides of the locomotive.
-So I tried and shaded with even pressure flatten that with a stump and then re work usually with a harder pencil to even things out even more.
+On of the many challenges in drawing man-made things is the gradual change of tone over an essentially flat areas like the sides of the locomotive.
+So I tried and shaded with even pressure flatten that with a tool called a stump.
+A stump is the white thing on the left it’s just tightly rolled paper and it can be used to smudge or apply graphite form rubbing a pencil on sandpaper.
+So using a stump for these even areas was the key to the even flat look you can see here.
+The finishing touch is to rework any unevenness with a harder (H-2H) pencil to even things out even more.
 On the subject of changing pencils it’s a bit like painting with numbers where I try and use the same grade of pencil for the same things like those side panels:

 9 shades of grey pencil

-After 24 or so hours of work here the finished article:
+After 24 or so hours of work here is the finished article: